Prospero Colonna: Four Years' War

-Colonna eventually left Milan and engaged Giovanni and Lautrec in a series of marches and countermarches in northern Italy, eventually facing off with them and achieving a decisive Imperial-Spanish and Papal victory in the subsequent Battle of Bicocca.
-In its course, Colonna capitazlied greatly on the power of well places fortifications, while Fernando d'Ávalos employed volley fire, decimating the enemy Swiss pikemen.
+Colonna eventually left Milan and engaged Giovanni and Lautrec in a series of marches and countermarches in northern Italy, eventually facing off with them and achieving a decisive Imperial-Spanish and Papal victory in the subsequent Battle of Bicocca in April.
+In its course, Colonna capitazlied greatly on the power of well places fortifications, while Fernando d'Ávalos employed volley fire, decimating the Swiss pikemen.
 The result was effective enough that bicoca became a Spanish idiom for an easily achieved success.
-Colonna and d'Ávalos followed by besieging Genoa, defeating the attempts by Andrea Doria of relieving the city.
-Its dux Ottaviano Fregoso attempted to negotiate, but at that point d'Ávalos' men breached the walls, leading the city to be captured and sacked.

-Colonna later successfully defended Milan from the army of Guillaume Gouffier, seigneur de Bonnivet.
+Colonna and d'Ávalos followed by besieging Genoa in May, defeating the attempts by admiral Andrea Doria of relieving the city.
+Its dux Ottaviano Fregoso attempted to negotiate, but at that point d'Ávalos' men breached the walls, leading the city to be sacked.
+Pedro Navarro was captured in the city.
+As the French forces in the Piedmont retreated back to France, Colonna returned to Lombardy, where he sent Pescara to conquer Iseo, the last French bulwark in the zone, submitting his old rival Gian Giacomo Trivulzio and placing Gian Giacomo Medici in command.
+By this point, with the French almost completely evicted from Italy, Colonna passed the winter in Milan.
+Adrian VI complained when he found out Colonna and the Imperial army were plundering the resources of Parma, but Spanish ambassador Luis Fernández de Córdoba convinced the Pope to relent.

+His success infuriated King Francis I of France, who vowed to come personally to Italy in 1523 before being delegating on Guillaume Gouffier, seigneur de Bonnivet due to the betrayal of Charles of Bourbon.
+Finding about it through spies, Colonna warned the emperor and gathered reinforcements from the Holy Roman Empire and Italy, and moved to Milan, which he successfully defended from Bonnivet's army.
 Harassed by Colonna's Fabian tactics, Bonnivet eventually asked for a truce, which was negotiated by Galeazzo II Visconti, providentially father to one of Colonna's lovers.
 The French eventually lifted the siege and retreated to Abbiategrasso, but Colonna's health was declining, and he died in 1523 in l'Hôtel Clemenceau at Milan.

 Legacy

 His death was deeply felt in the Spanish and Italian armies of Charles V. Soldier and chronicler Martín García Cereceda, who served under Colonna in last years, lauded him as a "brave captain and very wise warrior".
-Francesco Guicciardini credited Colonna with the ability to defeat his enemies through defense, prudency and an intelligent usage of his advantages, rather than through direct fighting.
-Along with his nephew Fernando d'Ávalos, Marquis of Pescara, Colonna is considered one of the two main successors of Gonzalo Fernández de Córdoba.
+Francesco Guicciardini, who put him as the foremost Italian strategist of his time along with Bartolomeo d'Alviano, credited Colonna with the ability to defeat his enemies through defense, prudency and an intelligent usage of his advantages, rather than through direct fighting.
+He was held as the father of the arte del difendere, based on defensive and counteroffensive strategy, in opposition to the arte dell' offendere, based on aggression.
+Due to this, he was regarded as a new Quintus Fabius Maximus Cunctator, earning the nickname Cuntatore.
+Along with his nephew Fernando d'Ávalos, Marquis of Pescara, Colonna is considered one of the two main successors of Gonzalo Fernández de Córdoba, forming part of what has been called the "Hispano-Italian School".